rsdbhamre/Lalaland/Readme.md

 1. Open Wabbajack and click on browse modlists.
 2. Check the 'Show unofficial lists' box on the top right.
-3. Press the download button on LL and wait for it to download.
+3. Press the download button on LLL and wait for it to download.
 4. Set the installation folder to be somewhere like C:\Games\Lalaland. **Do not install it to your desktop or downloads folder.**
 5. The download location does not need to be on a SSD but it makes installing a bit faster
 6. Press the play button to begin.